executeautomation/ExecuteAutomationReportingSystem/README.md

 This repository contains ExecuteAutomation Reporting System along with ExecuteAutomation Web Service.

 ##Description
-ExecuteAutomation Reporting System (EARS) is a one point reporting system for automation testing tools and custom written frameworks like
+ExecuteAutomation Reporting System (EARS) is a one point reporting system for automation testing tools and custom written frameworks like:

     1. Selenium
     2. Visual Studio Coded UI
     3. Robotium